ryukiri/messaging-client/challenge3/README/README.md

 *   The background color should be `#391D18`.
 *   The text color should be `#EEEEEE`.
-*   The hyperlink text color should be `#AAAAAA` and should [not have any underlining](http://www.w3schools.com/css/css_link.asp), even when you hover over the hyperlinks with a mouse.
+*   The hyperlink text color should be `#AAAAAA` and should <a href="http://www.w3schools.com/css/css_link.asp" target="_blank">not have any underlining</a>, even when you hover over the hyperlinks with a mouse.

 ## Submitting Your Assignment